 - There is no single measure for safety – the NHS should continue to use mortality rate indicators to detect potentially severe problems.
 But these indicators remain a “smoke alarm” and should not be used to generate league tables;

-- Supervisory and regulatory systems should be clear – an in-depth, independent review of the structures and the regulatory system should be completed by the end of 2017, once recent changes have been operational for three years; and
+- Supervisory and regulatory systems should be clear – an in-depth, independent review of the structures and the regulatory system was to be completed, once changes made have been operational for three years; and

-The report does not recommend that a statutory duty of candour for healthcare workers is introduced – instead it finds that this duty is adequately addressed in professional codes of conduct and guidance.
-Above all else, the report argues that cultural change is the most important factor in continuously reducing harm.
-In particular the report distinguishes clearly between mistakes and negligence and the need for a transparent culture where mistakes are reported and learnt from.
+The report did not recommend that a statutory duty of candour for healthcare workers be introduced – instead it found that this duty was adequately addressed in professional codes of conduct and guidance.
+Above all else, the report argued that cultural change was the most important factor in continuously reducing harm.
+In particular the report distinguished clearly between mistakes and negligence and the need for a transparent culture where mistakes are reported and learnt from.

 The solutions in the report are grouped under the following themes:

 - Abandon blame as a tool – distinguish between errors and misconduct;

 - Reassert the primacy of patients and carers;

 - Use targets with caution – they have a role en-route to progress, but they should never become the end in itself;